 Part Three Nurse Anesthetist Salary

 Nurse Anesthetist salaries are some of the highest in the field.
-Depending on the work setting and state where they are employed, the U.S. Bureau of Labor Statistics (BLS) reports that the median average nurse anesthetist salary in 2019 was $181,040.
+Depending on the work setting and state where they are employed, the U.S. Bureau of Labor Statistics (BLS) reports that the mean average nurse anesthetist salary in 2020 was $189,190.

-In comparison, the average annual salary for an RN in 2019 was $73,300, less than half the earning potential of a CRNA.
+In comparison, the median average annual salary for an RN in 2020 was $75,330, less than half the earning potential of a CRNA.
 Note that conditions in your area may vary.

 CRNA Salary by City and State

-The top 5 states with the highest annual average salaries for nurse anesthetists in 2019 were:
+The top 5 states with the highest mean annual average salaries for nurse anesthetists in 2020 were:

 Here's a map of all the United States and the average CRNA salary for each per the BLS.